 The Cost Analysis

-The next step is to put together the numbers for a centralized location: real estate costs, telecommunications equipment, office furnishings, and employee salaries and benefits.
+The next step is to put together the numbers for a centralized service center: real estate costs, telecommunications equipment, office furnishings, and employee salaries and benefits.
 Costs can vary significantly depending on the location: Tier 1 cities can be very pricey, whereas Midwest and Southwest cities can have lower costs, and also access to a workforce with easy-to-understand neutral English and Spanish accents.

-The Benefits of Contact Center Centralization
+The Benefits of a Centralized Service Center

 Centralized contact centers benefit from economies of scale, something that will become quickly apparent during your initial cost analysis.
 The start-up costs of one facility, one communications platform, one CRM system come down on a per-agent basis as the operation ramps up.
 Other benefits seen from a centralized contact center include:

 - Per-transaction (number of calls, emails, chat sessions) economies of scale